U.S. Mint

 Popular Products

-he most well-known U.S. Mint products are the 1 oz Gold Eagles, but they also produce fractional coins such as 1/10th oz Gold Eagles, as well as Platinum Eagles.
-More recently, 2017 marked the addition of Palladium Eagles to the Mint’s illustrious lineup.
-Gold Buffalos and Silver America the Beautiful coins offer a variety of options for Precious Metals buyers.
-As a mint with such a long history, they also produce numerous Gold and Silver Commemoratives each year, celebrating people, places and events important to the history of the United States.
+Gold Buffalos and silver America the Beautiful coins offer various options for precious metals buyers.
+As a mint with such a long history, it also produces numerous gold and silver commemorative pieces each year, celebrating people, places, and events important to the history of the United States.

 Production Technology

-Screw Press: Metals were heated to the proper smelting temperature and flattened into sheets by passing them through rollers multiple times.
-Coin blanks, known as planchets, were punched out of the sheets then fed into the large screw press that held the die stamps.
+Metals were heated to the proper smelting temperature and flattened into sheets by passing them through rollers multiple times.
+Coin blanks, known as planchets, were punched out of the sheets and then fed into the large screw press that held the die stamps.
 Harnessed horses were used to drive the machinery and press the die into the blank coin.

-Modern Minting: Electricity dramatically increased the speed at which metals could be weighed and coins could be produced.
+Electricity dramatically increased the speed at which metals could be weighed and coins could be produced.
 The U.S. Mint could manufacture more than 75 million coins in 24 hours.

 Explore More On APMEX